codio/site/source/docs/dashboard/tutorials/course-public.html.md

 full_width: true
 ---

-Codiowants to promote an Open Source approach to Tutorial teaching content.
+Codio wants to promote an Open Source approach to Tutorial teaching content.

 When you create a course in Codio, it can be kept private to yourself or to your organization, if you have a paid subscription.